KLoCSD-safeL4/LMBench-Rust/README.md

 # LMBench-Rust
-Homemade LMBench Rust code for Linux
+Homemade LMBench Rust code for Linux and Redox